 • A multimillion-dollar makeover of the 20-acre McEuen Park is a must see.
 Amenities on the park’s east end include a play area, tennis and basketball courts, an off-leash area for dogs and a splash pad.
 Amenities on the park’s west side include a grand plaza, veterans memorial and a grassy amphitheater.

 • Hudson Hamburger on Sherman Avenue.
-This much loved family owned business has been in CdA for over a hundred years
+This much loved family owned business has been in Coeur d'Alene for over a hundred years

 • Fort Sherman, located in and around North Idaho College - several original buildings survive from the old fort